Mechanism

 Anatomyβ

-Jenova Framework is a complex ecosystem built from diverse components.
+Jenova Framework is a unified ecosystem built from diverse components.
 All components work seamlessly together to deliver the best development experience.
 Letβs explore the anatomy of Jenova Framework.

 Build Systemβ